Bat In Your Home? 24/7 Emergency Service Available

 Case Study: Fairfield County

 A Big Brown Bat was found in the bedroom of a Greenwich, Connecticut home at 2am.
 The homeowners were even less happy to learn they had a full colony in their attic.
-The next morning, we began bat-proofing the house.
+After removing the bat in the living space and taking it to the health department for rabies testing, we began bat-proofing the house.
 One week later, with eviction devices in place, the homeowners watched 40 to 50 Big Brown Bats exit the house and not be able to get back in.

 Know Your Bats